rodriguesgm/goto_game/README.md

 ## Description

 Implementation of a Game deck based on requirements provided.
+In this project there is the backend and front end that could be run together for test.

 ## Backend